zgod37/bank_acct_analyzer/readme.md

 ## Quick guide

 1. First put your account files in the "accts" folder.
-Make sure they are .txt files!
+Make sure they are .txt files and fit the formatting constraints listed above!
 2. Double click 'main.py' to open the simple console interface
 3. Select which type of graph you want to make
   * Option 1 will generate a line graph of your account balance over time, for each account file in the accts folder